telnettrauma/twitter-ios-files/README.md

 This is a repository that I created to make it easier to analyze the files from the iOS version of the Twitter app.
 This project is created not necessarily as an archive, but rather as a way to keep track of changes between different versions.

-Files are from the [IPA Archive](https://ipaarchive.com/app/usa/333903271), so they may contain extra things added by that.
+Files are from [IPA Filezone](https://ipafilezone.com/app/usa/333903271), so they may contain extra things added by that.
 However, it should still have everything.

 # Interesting Files